 Jan Kalbitzer is right when blaming Spitzer dishonestly.
 He cannot give psychiatric diagnoses about an entire generation in TV-shows.
 However, not only there Spitzer has not distance.
 By that, he disservices reputable colleagues.

 With regard to contents Spitzer’s book is quite weak and disproved broadly.
-Since a few years one finds Steve-Jobs Elementary schools in the Netherlands that start working with iPads very successfully in the first grade.
+Since a few years one finds Steve-Jobs Elementary schools in the Netherlands (LINK) that start working with iPads very successfully in the first grade.
 Mental defects?
 None!
 Learning outputs are better than at conventional classes.

 The fact that the founders of Google keep away their children from IT till the age of 14 is based on them being fans of Montessory schools.
 Therefore they count on creative learning and not on purely learning facts.

 We are happy that Mr Kalbitzer calls out to Mr Spitzer : „Learning-development further develops.“

 7 : 1 – Das Jahrhundertspiel by Christian Eichler Droemer, 2015 (no English version)

 The 8th of July 2014 impressed the collective memory of all football fans.
 Many were amazed by the first 4 minutes when 3 goals were shot (2:0, 3:0 and 4:0).
 Christian Eichler describes in his easily readable book match footages and backgrounds of victory and battering.
 Not only 14 German players were on the football ground.
 To win the fourth star the management worked very successfully.
 Fantastic analysis – the best what we ever read about football.

 Antifragile – Things That Gain from Disorder by Nassim Nicholas Taleb, Random House 2012

 Ingenious, not readable, highly controversial, and really recommendable.
 In case you are searching for suggestions for rethinking your risk-management, you should let that book inspire you.